JsBergbau/DTMF-Audacity-Filtercurve-Equalizer/README.md

 # DTMF Audacity Filtercurve Equalizer

-With this filter curve or the filter curve generator the sound can be filtered in such a way that the DTMF tones are highlighted to be able to decode them more easily.
+With this filter curve or the filter curve generator for the filter curve equalizer the sound can be filtered in such a way that the DTMF tones are highlighted to be able to decode them more easily.
+Different EQ curve presets are available for download.

 I use https://play.google.com/store/apps/details?id=com.audiocommunication
 This App gave the best DTMF tone decodings results compared with a few other free apps years ago.
 If you know better apps, please share, especially because this app is so ad-infested.